-We may provide financing to joint ventures primarily in the form of interest bearing construction loans.
-As of June 30, 2020 and December 31, 2019, we had construction loans and other advances to related parties totaling \$86.3 million and \$78.4 million, respectively, which are included in deferred costs and other assets in the accompanying consolidated balance sheets.
+We may provide financing to joint venture properties primarily in the form of interest bearing construction loans.
+As of September 30, 2020 and December 31, 2019, we had construction loans and other advances to these related parties totaling \$86.4 million and \$78.4 million, respectively, which are included in deferred costs and other assets in the accompanying consolidated balance sheets.